Peridot-sh/enterprise-ai-visibility-playbook/resources.md

 # Resources

-This repository is supported by a set of detailed blog posts and research.
+This repository is supported by detailed blog posts and research on enterprise AI visibility.

 ---